robert-bills/maker-projects/quilting-templates/README.md

 ![is triangle](images/20250715_144929.jpg)
 ![square](images/20250715_144943.jpg)

-(Add your photos here showing them in use—being traced or cut around—or simply printed and staged with quilting tools.)

 ## 🤝 Licensing
 Free to use, remix, and share with attribution.
 These were created to solve a household problem, and we hope they help others as well.